Vienna Game: 1.e4 e5 2.Nc3...... d5

 History and Notable Players

 It arises from the Vienna Game: Nf6.
-Among the most prolific practitioners on the White side are Rudolf Spielmann (31 games), Jonny Hector (21 games), Amir Mallahi (20 games).
-On the Black side, notable exponents include Joseph Henry Blackburne (9 games), David W L Howell (8 games), Amos Burn (7 games).
+Among the most prolific White practitioners are Rudolf Spielmann (31 games), Jonny Hector (21 games), Amir Mallahi (20 games).
+Black-side regulars include Joseph Henry Blackburne (9 games), David W L Howell (8 games), Amos Burn (7 games).

 Practice on Chessiverse